lundquist-ecology-lab/biol_218_portfolios/README.md

     sudo apt-get update
     sudo apt-get install git

-Thats it, now you have Git!
+That's it, now you have Git!

 <a id="org73ab150"></a>